mxaddict/mmaker/README.md

 Right now it will only work with `bitfinex` v1 API

 I plan on adding more exchange API support in the future once I have time

+## Known issues?

+Sometimes the `BOT` gets confused and stops updating the orders

+Just manually `Cancel All` open orders, this will fix this issue